The 4 Most Common Test Automation Challenges (and How to Overcome Them)

 - Hire a consultant to help you master it

 If you think a tool doesn’t exist, it might be good to confirm it with the testing community.
 Go on to forums like Stack Exchange where fellow testers love to discuss developments in testing.
 If you can’t find it, you might want to see if it’s feasible or worthwhile to create it yourself.
-In our case, we have created several tools that we have made available to the open source community on our Abstracta Github account.
+In our case, we have developed several custom testing tools for clients with specific needs.

 If the tool you have doesn’t do everything you need, consider finding a multi-tool solution.
 Remember, it’s impossible to test absolutely everything, but you can use the tools that test the most important things.